adn770/ppdf/docs/design-dmme.md

     Tasks`, and `Outcome`.
 -   **Copy-Friendly Markdown**: Documents in Markdown must be delivered as a raw markdown code block adhering to the GitHub Flavored Markdown (GFM) specification.
+-   **Citation-Free Output**: Generated source code and markdown documents must not contain any inline citations (e.g., ``).
+All necessary information should be self-contained.

 ### 0.3.
 Bug Fixing Workflow
 1.  **Initiation**: The developer reports a bug using natural language.